-Kazakhstan Required Courses (category o)
+Kazakhstan Required Courses (category 0)

-Twelve credits are required in this section:
+Twelve credits a are required in this section:

 GEN1000 History of Kazakhstan )

 KAZ1xxx Kazakh language ) - semester 1

 KAZ1xxx Kazakh language ) - semester 2

-GEN1030 Introduction to Environmental Studies )
+GEN1030 Introduction to Environmental

+Studies )

-GEN1020 Student choices (o credits) (previously listed as University Life)
+GEN1020 Student choices (0 credits) (previously

+listed as University Life)

+) .
+10 11 .
+1

-^{) -} required for all students in compliance with the requirement of Ministry of Education & Science of the Republic of Kazakhstan.
+) - required for all students in compliance with the requirement of Ministry of Education & Science of the Republic of Kazakhstan.